shavonne-sw/grid-disruption-analytics/README.md

 ---

 ## 3. Who This Helps
-- **Utility planners** : Identify weak points and prioritise upgrades.
+- Utility planners : Identify weak points and prioritise upgrades.
-- **Regulators** : Verify resilience and compliance with standards.
+- Regulators : Verify resilience and compliance with standards.
-- **Emergency response teams** : Target high-risk zones for faster restoration.
+- Emergency response teams : Target high-risk zones for faster restoration.
-- **Policy-makers & investors** : Direct funding where it prevents the largest losses.
+- Policy-makers & investors: Direct funding where it prevents the largest losses.

 ---